Aravali Retreat, Gurgaon: History

-In the last 3 – 4 years, some farmhouses have upgraded their venues as picnic spots under the development scheme of 'farm tourism' by Haryana government, consequently, a large number of visitors are reaching this area for recreation, leisure and day outing purposes especially from Delhi & NCR.
+During the mid 2010s, some farmhouses upgraded their venues as picnic spots under the development scheme of 'farm tourism' by Haryana government.
+Consequently, the area has attracted a number of visitors, especially from Delhi and the NCR.

-Infrastructure
+In February 2021, authorities from the town of Sohna demolished 15 illegally-built structures in Aravali Retreat, after an order from the National Green Tribunal directed the Haryana government to enforce protection of the Aravali range.